-WHO SHOULD KNOW THAT THE PATIENT IS WEARING CONTACT LENSES
+WHO SHOULD KNOW THAT THE PATIENT IS WEARING CONTACT LENSES:

 - Inform your doctor (health care professional) about being a contact lens wearer. - Always inform your employer of being a contact lens wearer.
 Some jobs may require the use of eye protection equipment or may require that you not wear lenses.

-Ask your eye care practitioner whether there are any other wearing restrictions that apply to you.
-Write those restrictions in the spaces provided below and follow them carefully:
+Ask your eye care practitioner whether there are any other ose restricti carefully: in the spaces provide a below and folio ow them carefully: